Prachin Panth Prakash

 Panth Prakash (Gurmukhi: ਪੰਥ ਪ੍ਰਕਾਸ਼), also called Prācīn Panth Prakāsh ("Old Panth Prakash", not to be confused with the "Naveen [new] Panth Prakash" by Giani Gian Singh) (Gurmukhi: ਪ੍ਰਾਚੀਨ ਪੰਥ ਪ੍ਰਕਾਸ਼ lit.
-"The Rise of the Honorable Guru Panth/Sikh Community"), is a historical text about Sikh history in the 1700s by Rattan Singh Bhangu and was completed in the early 1810s.
+"The Rise of the Honorable Guru Panth/Sikh Community"), is a historical chronicle about Sikh history in the 1700s by Rattan Singh Bhangu and was completed in the early 1810s.
 (Note: The original title of the work was 'Panth Prakash', it is not to be confused with a later work with a similar name by Giani Gian Singh, in-which it is differentiated from it by the addition of the word 'Prachin' meaning "old" before the title.)
 The text's opening foundation briefly covers the lives of the ten Sikh Gurus, then traces the accomplishments of the Sikh community from 1708 to the establishment of Sikh rule in Punjab.
 The text provides the most comprehensive compilation of stories related to the feats of Sikh warriors in the 18th century, the evolving Sikh martial formations, and the internal power dynamics between Sikh Misl groups.

 Description

+The work was originally written by Bhangu for Captain Murray a British official stationed at Ludhiana.
+The British were curious about the Sikhs and wanted to know their history, however they sponsored a Muslim named Bute Shah of Malwa to write them a historical account of the Sikhs.
+Learning about this, Rattan Singh thought a Muslim writer would be biased against the Sikhs so he offered his service instead.
+Bhangu would orally explain Sikh history to Murray during the day and convert what he had said earlier into writing during the night, which would produce the work.
+Bhangu wrote the work in the Bunga of Sham Singh that had existed near the Golden Temple in Amritsar.
+The work was authored in Punjabi verse.

 The original title of the work is Sri Gur Panth Prakash.
 The work can be divided into two parts: